jvadillo/guia-laravel-8-paso-a-paso/manuscript/03-Primera-aplicacion.md

 >Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.

 En otras palabras, cada tabla de la base de datos corresponde a un Modelo, el cual permite ejecutar operaciones sobre esa tabla (insertar o leer registros por ejemplo).
+El nombre del modelo será la forma singular del nombre asignado a la tabla de la base de datos.
+Por ejemplo: `User` será el modelo correspondiente a la tabla `users`.

 #### Creando un Modelo
 Vamos a crear un Modelo: